Alpha male posturing is the ensemble of behaviors that seeks to show off how “alpha” one is.

 Posturing is weak.

-- Communicates lack of internal confidence
+- Communicates lack of deep confidence

 - Social climbing says you’re nowhere near the top